dartmouth-cs98/19w-quantweb/README.md

-# Cash Advance Service Backend
+# Cash Advance Service Frontend

 Frontend for credit card cash advance service application.
 Users are able to charge their credit cards a certain amount and then receive these funds in their bank account after a given time.